letolabs/the-little-cloud-foundry-book/README.md

 # Building

 You want to build the PDF from scratch?
-You will need a recent [http://hackage.haskell.org/package/pandoc](pandoc 1.9+) and a few dependencies.
+You will need a recent [pandoc 1.9+](http://hackage.haskell.org/package/pandoc) and a few dependencies.

 On Debian-ish systems